prysmaticlabs/documentation/website/docs/install/install-with-script.md

 <!-- **I'm new to Ethereum, and I'm a visual learner.
 Can you show me how these things work?
 How much disk space does each node type require?** <br />
 The Beginner's Introduction to Prysm uses diagrams to help you visualize Ethereum's architecture, and Prysm's too.
 (TODO) -->

+**Can I use a light node with Prysm, or do I need to run a full execution node?** <br />
+No - at this time, a full node is required.

 <!-- **I don't have a 2TB SSD, but I have multiple smaller SSDs.
 Will this work?** <br />
 Yes.
 You can tell your execution client to overflow into a specific drive by (TODO).
 You can tell your beacon node client to overflow into a specific drive by (TODO).
 You can tell your validator client to overflow into a specific drive by (TODO). -->